What is a Hybrid Heating System?

 A ground source heat pump extracts heat from underground.
 Pipes are buried in your garden either horizontally in loops or vertically downwards.
 A fluid passes through these pipes which extracts heat from the ground and transfers it to a heat exchanger.
 This heat exchanger heats water for your taps and central heating.

-An air source heat pump is a fan unit which is installed outside your home where it extracts heat from the air outside, even in temperatures as low -15°.
+An air source heat pump is a fan unit which is installed outside your home where it extracts heat from the air.
+Even in temperatures as low -25°C (depending on the model).
 This heat is used to heat water for your taps and central heating.

 Hybrid heating systems with either a ground source or air-to-water heat pump are eligible for the Renewable Heat Incentive (RHI).
-This is scheme from the UK government which was developed to encourage property owners and developers to adopt renewable heating systems.
+This is a government scheme designed to encourage property owners and developers to adopt renewable heating systems.
 Homeowners with renewable energy systems like heat pumps, biomass boilers, solar thermal and hybrid systems receive quarterly payments over 7 years for the energy they generate.

 You can find out more about the RHI scheme in our guide to the pros, cons and costs of hybrid heating systems here.